pcg79/Reminders-Addon/README.md

 * Add help command line msg
 * Implement "not equal to" operation
-* Better frame to display reminders
 * Allow specific recipes/spells condition
 * Allow profession level condition (i.e., profession = Engineering and Engineering Level > 750)
 * A snooze
 * Escape to close
 * Add ability to sort reminder list
 * Better error reporting
-* Make a dropdown to choose the profession instead of typing it in